pelagios/recogito2/README.md

 If you stick with the default settings, Recogito will automatically create an SQLite database and an embedded ElasticSearch index, so there's nothing you need to do.
 However, for production use we recommend a PostgreSQL DB and a separate ElasticSearch installation.
+Modify your settings in `conf/application.conf` accordingly.

 ## Running in production